-The company's output is subject to considerable external assurance, both financial and operational (refer to our Board statement on the completeness and accuracy of information on page 26 for details on controls and the levels of assurance obtained during 2022/23).
+The company's output is subject to considerable external assurance, both financial and operational (refer to our Board statement on the completeness and accuracy of information on page 01 for details on controls and the levels of assurance obtained during 2023/24).

-Systems for maintaining supply/business continuity, stated action plans
+Systems for maintaining supply/ business continuity, stated action plans

-An effective business continuity programme, overseen by the SHEDWQ Committee supports the strategic objectives of the company and pro-actively builds the capability to continue business operations in the event of disruption.
-Each EMT member's directorate has enhanced existing resilience in a number of operational areas and reports regularly to the EMT and Board, not least with regards to the company's control room and water treatment sites, as well as the strength of its emergency response teams.
-Specifically with regard to Covid-19, an Incidence Response Team was set up in March 2020, and has continued throughout 2022/23, with the primary focus of maintaining the quality and supply of water for the company's customers and implementing business continuity plans.
+An effective business continuity programme, overseen by the Safety, Health, Environment and Drinking Water Quality (SHEDWQ) Committee supports the strategic objectives of the company and pro-actively builds the capability to continue business operations in the event of disruption.

+Each ELT member's directorate has enhanced existing resilience in a number of operational areas and reports regularly to the ELT and Board, not least with regards to the company's control room and water treatment sites, as well as the strength of its emergency response teams, with the primary focus of maintaining the quality and supply of water for the company's customers and implementing business continuity plans.

-See pages 130 to 215 of the Corporate Governance Report in our Annual Report and Financial Statements for the year ended 31 March 2023.
+See pages 106 to 117 of the Corporate Governance Report in our Annual Report and Financial Statements 2023/24.